Strange case of 2 kids who vanished in Idaho takes grim turn

 Soon strangers around the world were following the case, transfixed by the increasingly strange circumstances surrounding Lori Vallow Daybell and her new husband, Chad Daybell.
 The investigation grew to include the mysterious deaths of their former spouses, rumors of doomsday cult-like beliefs and their sudden move to Hawaii.

-The case took a grim turn Tuesday when investigators announced they found human remains while searching Chad Daybell’s property in rural Idaho.
+The case took a grim turn this week when investigators announced they found human remains while searching Chad Daybell’s property in rural Idaho.
 In a field near his house, the FBI and local authorities erected canopies, draped blue tarps on the ground and brought in heavy equipment to dig.
-Victim advocates began calling family members, telling them about the remains.
-Police say the remains appear to be those of children.
+Victim advocates began calling family members Tuesday, telling them about the remains.

-“Throughout the investigation, detectives and investigators have recovered what’s believed to be human remains that have not been identified at this time,” Rexburg Assistant Police Chief Gary Hagan said at a news conference.
+Relatives released a statement the next day, saying the bodies belonged to JJ and Tylee.
+But officials have yet to confirm that.

-Chad Daybell was charged Wednesday with concealing or destroying human remains.
-An attorney he hired to represent him in April didn’t respond to a request for comment, and court records don’t show if the same person will represent him in the criminal case.
+Earlier Wednesday, Chad Daybell was charged with concealing or destroying human remains.
+His attorney didn’t immediately respond to a request for comment.

-Lori Daybell has already been charged with child abandonment, obstructing an investigation, contempt of court and soliciting a crime.
+Lori Daybell already has been charged with child abandonment, obstructing an investigation, contempt of court and soliciting a crime.
 Her attorney has said she intends to defend herself against the charges.
-She’s in jail on $1 million bond.
+The Daybells are both in jail on $1 million bond.

 Court documents suggest that things began to unravel for the family early last year, when Lori was still married to Charles Vallow.
 The couple were estranged, and Vallow had filed for divorce, saying he feared she would kill him and that she had developed cult-like beliefs.
 He said she claimed to be “a god assigned to carry out the work of the 144,000 at Christ’s second coming in July 2020.”